single-spa/single-spa.js.org/versioned_docs/version-6.x/ecosystem-angular.md

 }
 ```

-This is because Angular's `enableProdMode` throws an error when it's called multiple times, but it will be called multiple times when dependencies are shared. `single-spa-angular` calls the original `enableProdMode` but swallows the error.
+This is because Angular's `enableProdMode` throws an error if it is called multiple times.
+However, when dependencies are shared, it will indeed be called multiple times. `single-spa-angular` calls the original `enableProdMode` but suppresses the error.

-We also have to consider the platform injector that will be re-used between applications.
-Angular creates a platform injector when it bootstraps an application; it creates it only once and then re-uses it.
-Each Angular application has its own platform injector when dependencies are NOT shared and will have a single one when dependencies are shared.
-This means that `providedIn: 'platform'` services will be a part of the single injector and will be shared between applications.
+We also need to consider the platform injector, which will be reused between applications.
+Angular creates a platform injector when it bootstraps an application; it is created only once and then reused.
+Each Angular application has its own platform injector when dependencies are not shared, but will use a single platform injector when dependencies are shared.
+This means that `providedIn: 'platform'` services will be part of the single injector and thus shared between applications.

-`single-spa-angular` exports the `getSingleSpaExtraProviders` function that adds `SingleSpaPlatformLocation` to the platform injector.
-This function should be called in each application (even if that application doesn't use routing).
-We also have to share the `single-spa-angular` package because applications should reference the same `SingleSpaPlatformLocation` class.
-Assume that `app1` is created earlier than `app2`, `app1` doesn't call `getSingleSpaExtraProviders()` when bootstrapping the root module, but `app2` does.
-The platform injector is created eagerly when the `platformBrowser()` is called for the first time.
-The `app2` will then try to retrieve the `SingleSpaPlatformLocation`, but there's no such injectee within the platform injector since `app1` didn't declare this dependency.
+`single-spa-angular` exports the `getSingleSpaExtraProviders` function, which adds `SingleSpaPlatformLocation` to the platform injector.
+This function should be called in each application, even if that application doesn't use routing.
+We also need to share the `single-spa-angular` package because applications should reference the same `SingleSpaPlatformLocation` class.
+Suppose `app1` is created before `app2`, and `app1` doesn't call `getSingleSpaExtraProviders()` when bootstrapping the root module, but `app2` does.
+The platform injector is created eagerly when `platformBrowser()` is called for the first time.
+Consequently, `app2` will try to retrieve the `SingleSpaPlatformLocation`, but it will not be available in the platform injector since `app1` didn't declare this dependency.

 The root-config should have a SystemJS import map with all of the required packages: